What is The 33k Task List Project?

 I really dig this project.
 Are there any other ways I can help?
-Yes, please!
-With such an ambitious project, I sincerely welcome and accept it.
-The best way to help right now is to follow the project on Facebook.
-You'll see pictures, highlights and stories in real time to like, tag or share with the women in your life.
-I've also pulled together other online and offline suggestions right over here.
+Yes, please and thank you!
+With such an ambitious project, I sincerely welcome and accept the help.
+I've pulled together a short list of both online and offline suggestions right over here.
 (Note: Many are fast and free.)

 What if just thinking about my task list stresses me out?
-After 7+ years of private conversations with my clients, I get it.
-So much (dis)stress has been generated from a task list.
-That causes to so much chronic wear & tear on our bodies and minds as women.
+After 8+ years of private conversations with my clients, I get it.
+So much (di)stress has been generated from a task list for many women.
+That causes to so much chronic wear & tear on our bodies and minds.
 It doesn't have to be that way.
 You don't have to struggle alone.
 Let's connect.